ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 # Introduction

-In process mining, process discovery is a key discipline that deals with data driven generation of insights into operational processes.
+Process discovery is a critical discipline in process mining that deals with the data-driven generation of insights into operational processes.
 Given event data, process discovery algorithms learn process models that describe the execution of various activities in the process.
-These discovered process models are important artifacts and are used in various process mining techniques.
-Most conventional process discovery techniques act as a black-box and do not support user involvement apart from initial parameter tuning.
+These discovered process models are essential artifacts and are used in multiple process mining techniques.
+Most conventional process discovery techniques act as a black box and do not support user involvement apart from initial parameter tuning.
 These techniques often result in process models having poor quality.
-Cortado is a tool that allows for interactive process discovery enabling user to gradually learn process models while having complete control during the increments.
-This allows for learning process models incrementally while leveraging insights extracted from the data as well as the domain knowledge.
+Cortado is a tool that allows for interactive process discovery, enabling users to gradually learn process models while having complete control during the increments.